Is a Magdalena Island Penguin Tour Worth It? (+ Useful Tips!)

 Option 2: Taking the Isla Magdalena Ferry from Punta Arenas

-So, there is usually an option to take the ferry to Isla Magdalena from Punta Arenas with TABSA.
+So, there is also an option to take the ferry to Isla Magdalena from Punta Arenas with TABSA.
+It was not offered when I went and was canceled for the entire season, but it seems to be back up and running for the 2024-2025 season.

 Isla Magdalena Penguins + Tours FAQ